richardhopton/smartbed-mqtt/README.md

 ## Current features include (depending on remote code support):

+- Buttons to trigger the flat preset
-- Buttons to trigger the presets
+- Buttons to trigger the user presets
+- Buttons to program the user presets
 - Button for under bed lights
 - Covers to control motors for raising, lowering, and stopping the back & legs